‘A masterly study of grief, memory and love recollected’ Professor John Sutherland, Chair of Judges, Man Booker Prize 2005

-‘A novel in which all of his remarkable gifts come together to produce a real work of art, disquieting, beautiful, intelligent’ Allan Massie, Scotsman
+‘A novel in which all of his remarkable gifts come together to produce a real work of art, disquieting, beautiful, intelligent, and in the end, surprisingly, offering consolation’ Allan Massie, Scotsman